gitter-badger/VendictMarkdown/Phonology/Phonotactics.md

 + Glides and liquids cannot ever cluster
 + The ʒ or j glide can break sonority rule
 + ʒ can never be the first or third sound in a syllable and must be bounded to: dʒ, lʒ, and tʒ
++ The C stop can never be clustered with another stop, fricative, and nasal